appliedblockchain/ab-website/_posts/2017-01-25-outstanding-challenges-in-blockchain-2017.md

 ---
 layout: "post"
 title: "Outstanding Challenges in Blockchain Technology in 2017"
-lead: "It’s been a great year with real progress in Blockchain technology.
+subtitle: "It’s been a great year with real progress in Blockchain technology.
 Below is a subset of key questions and approaches that remain unsolved"
 image: "outstanding-challenges-in-blockchain-2017.jpg"
 category: "Blog"
 link: